zenoix/zenoix/README.md

 I'm Jeff — a data scientist and a self-proclaimed "knowledge fiend" from Auckland, New Zealand.
 I have a strong interest in the fields of machine learning and devops.
 Don't be surprised if you catch me tinkering with my <a href="https://github.com/zenoix/walnut-environment" target="_blank" rel="noopener noreferrer">NixOS configuration, dotfiles, and neovim configuration</a> :smile:.

-Check out my new blog if you're interested [here](https://www.zenoix.com).
+Check out my blog if you're interested [here](https://www.zenoix.com).

 <h2>Things I Use or Enjoy:</h2>
 <h3 align="center">Tools</h3>